adonisjs/v5-docs/content/guides/http/assets-manager-encore.md

 summary: The assets manager module allows referencing compiled frontend assets in your Edge templates.
 ---

-AdonisJS makes use of [Webpack Encore](https://www.npmjs.com/package/@symfony/webpack-encore) to compile and serve the frontend assets.
+One of the possible options for bundling and serving your assets is [Webpack Encore](https://www.npmjs.com/package/@symfony/webpack-encore).
 Webpack Encore is a wrapper on top of [Webpack](https://webpack.js.org/) to make it easier to work with the Webpack config.

 :::note

-AdonisJS is a backend framework and does not concern itself directly with the frontend build tools.

-You are free NOT to use Webpack Encore and set up the frontend build tools yourself, and everything will still work.
+We are highly recommending using [Vite](https://vitejs.dev) as a driver for the Asset Manager.
+Check out the [Vite guide](./assets-manager-vite.md) for more information.

 :::